simphotonics/generic_reader/example/README.md

 ## Example
-The file `example.dart` (see folder *bin*) demonstrates how to use [generic_reader] to read a constant value from a static representation of a compile-time constant expression.
+The file `example.dart` demonstrates how to use [generic_reader] to read a constant value from a static representation of a compile-time constant expression.
 The program also shows how to register *Decoder* functions for the types `Column` and `SqliteType`.

 To run the program in a terminal navigate to the folder *generic_reader/example* in your local copy of this library and use the command: